-Sometimes the best kitchen layout leaves the cooktop in the island, which means your hood would normally be seen floating in the middle of the room.
+Sometimes the best kitchen layout leaves the cooktop on the island, which means your hood would normally be seen floating in the middle of the room.
 We prefer to keep our islands clear of any obstructed views and to keep as much surface area as possible for serving or food preparation.
 Island range hoods can be quite massive and are available in a metal finish and/or glass.
 This type of range also gives a more modern feel to your space.
 Not our favourite look but when options are limited, we’ve had to come up with some creative solutions.

 Photo by Jillian Lare

 A few months ago, we found solution number two!
 This type of ventilation is mounted in the ceiling, a maximum of four to six feet above the cooktop.
 Depending on the ceiling height and the appliance specs, creating a bulkhead may be required to achieve the appropriate distance.
-If you’re wondering if its strong enough from so high up, it really is!
-We recently used this type of vent installation in one of our projects and it’s probably up there with one of our favourite finds of the year.
+If you’re wondering if it’s strong enough from so high up, it really is!
+We recently used this type of vent installation in one of our projects and it’s probably up there with one of our favorite finds of the year.

 Photo by Property Brothers.

 A hood that fits snuggly under the cabinetry yet is still somewhat exposed is definitely a more common option.
 This is a very effective option for small kitchens considering the upper cabinet can use the storage for smaller items like spices.
 This still gives your kitchen a clean look without having something too imposing!